GeostatsGuy/GeostatsPy/README.md

-## GeostatsPy: a Set of Functions for GSLIB: Geostatistical Library into Python Workflows
+## GeostatsPy: a Set of Functions for GSLIB: Geostatistical Library in Python Workflows

 ### Michael Pyrcz, Associate Professor, University of Texas at Austin